 The Unlimited Marital Deduction

 All of these rules presume that you're not outright giving assets to your spouse, either during your lifetime as gifts or via your estate when you die.
 Spouses are protected by an unlimited marital deduction.
 You can give everything you own to your partner, or leave everything to them in your estate plan, and no tax will come due—with one exception.

-Gifts to spouses who aren't U.S. citizens are limited to $157,000 a year as of 2020.
+Gifts to spouses who aren't U.S. citizens are limited to $164,000 a year for 2022.
 This limit is also indexed for inflation, so it can increase periodically.

 Capital Gains Taxes

 Gifts to beneficiaries aren't usually taxable to them as income, but this doesn’t necessarily mean that they won't be subject to capital gains tax.

 Consider this scenario: You leave the family home to your adult child.
 You paid $80,000 for it many decades ago.
 It’s worth $400,000 at the time of your death.
 Depending on where your home is located, your state might want a percentage of that $400,000 as an inheritance tax at the state level, although direct descendants are typically afforded the kindest rates.

 Your child has a home of their own, and they don't want to sell it and move back into your home.
 Nor do they want to rent your home out and deal with being a landlord, so they decide to sell it.
 Capital gains tax is normally payable on the difference between an asset’s basis—what it cost to acquire it—and the ultimate sales price.

 Not only will $385,000 of its value count against your $11.7 million estate tax exemption in the year you make the gift, but your child will receive your cost basis in the property as well if you give your $400,000 home as a gift during your lifetime.
 They'd have a $320,000 capital gain if they were to sell the property for $400,000.